 Morning, afternoon and full-day programs provide a healthy, happy and stimulating learning environment.
 Each child is able to explore and learn through a variety of activities, including music and movement, creative art, story time, outdoor play and child-directed center-based readiness experiences.

 The childcare programs are located in the Morrison Lab School on the Middletown campus, and in the Tower Building on the Newburgh campus.
 The Lab School is licensed by the New York State Office of Children and Family Services.
-The Lab School accommodates children through five years of age.
+The Lab School accommodates children to the end of pre-school age.

 The Wellness Center